"Even in the realms of the remarkable, this is no ordinary genius." Age is just a number for 'Rocket' Ronnie

-‘Grand Old Duke of York’ Ronnie can stay on top of the hill - Chris Waters
+‘Grand Old Duke of York’ Ronnie O'Sullivan can stay on top of the hill - Chris Waters

 To judge by his performance at the York Barbican last week, there are plenty more miles in the Rolls Royce yet.